SkalskiP/make-sense/README.md

 ## 🪧 License

-This project is licensed under the GPL-3.0 License - see the [LICENSE][2] file for details

-Copyright &copy; 2019 Piotr Skalski
+This project is licensed under the GPL-3.0 License - see the [LICENSE][2] file for details.
+Copyright &copy; 2019 Piotr Skalski.

 [1]: http://makesense.ai
 [2]: ./LICENSE